Lead Guitar Lick Creativity Lesson - Super Octave Slides

 Here is how you do it:

 Play any note.
-Slide up to a higher pitch and quickly return back to the original note.Watch this video to see it in action:
+Slide up to a higher pitch and quickly return back to the original note.Watch this video about playing lead guitar solos to see it in action:

-Note: a backslide is an ornament on a single note.
+Note: a backslide is lead guitar lick ornament on a single note.
 It’s NOT 3 separate notes.

 It also doesn't really matter how far you slide when you do a backslide.
 (Nobody can hear where you slide to, because the backslide happens so fast.
 All people notice is the effect of the technique.)

-As an aside: Ornaments like super slides and backslides help you create better guitar solos and licks by giving you more time to think.When you ornament a note you already played with a backslide (or a super slide) – you have a few extra moments to decide what to play next.
+As an aside: Ornaments like super slides and backslides help you create better lead guitar lick phrasing in solos by giving you more time to think.When you ornament a note you already played with a backslide (or a super slide) – you have a few extra moments to decide what to play next.

 Here is how it works:

 Ornaments act as buffers.
-While your fingers are playing a variation of a lick you already played, your brain has time to choose the next idea.
+While your fingers are playing a variation of a lead guitar lick you already played, your brain has time to choose the next idea.

-Question: “Tom Hess, won’t this make my guitar solos repetitive if I add too many ornaments to the same guitar lick?
-Shouldn’t solos need more variety?”
+Question: “Tom Hess, won’t this make my solos repetitive if I add too many ornaments to the same lead guitar lick?
+Shouldn’t lead guitar solos need more variety?”

 Answer: Yes and no. Too much of any good thing can become a bad thing.
 (Just think of what happens to your body when you drink too much water.)